Last updated on August 16th, 2019

 Looking to unwind a little this weekend?
 Schram Vineyards Winery & Brewery is the place to go.
-It is where I first fell in love with the MN Wineries lifestyle, even before I learned to really appreciate the flavors wine has to offer.
+It is where I first fell in love with the Minnesota Wineries lifestyle, even before I learned to really appreciate the flavors wine has to offer.
+The vineyard is part of the Waconia Vineyards grouping.
 Located a few minutes west of the Twin Cities, in Waconia, it makes for the perfect place to stop for a relaxing weekend treat.

 The owners, Ashley and Aaron, bought their Waconia property in 2008 with the dream of starting their own vineyard.
 They bought an old soybean farm and the first thing they did was plant over 4,000 grape vines.
 Within five years, they were able to start to produce their first commercial vintages.
 It wasn’t long after that they decided to expand their offerings and by 2014, opened a craft brewery.
 With any small business, they are constantly growing.
 Each year their guest can expect to see more additions.
 This spring, they are adding additional grape plants that will reach maturity in about three years.

 When you Schram Winery, you can purchase both Wine tastings and Beer flights.
 Both cost $10 each.
 You receive 6 – 1 oz wine samples of your choice, or 4 – 5 oz samples in the Beer flight.
 They also sell full glasses and bottles there as well.
 If you are coming with a group of 8 people, make sure to book a tasting first.
 In addition to the samples, they also offer Winery & Brewery Tours.
 Make a reservation at least a couple weeks before.
 All of their wines are aged in barrels and will sit for anywhere from 7 months to 2 years before they are ready for the bottle.